 Know Your Audience

 Before you bring up a political opinion with your family, know where they stand in politics and how they typically handle disagreements.
-It's also important to know what other people might hear or participate in the conversation.
+Before beginning a political conversation, do a bit of sleuthing to determine how they feel about specific topics.

-- If you know a family member has different political views than you and they like to yell and make a scene during disagreements, it's best to avoid the subject with them.
+- If you know a family member has different political views than you and likes to yell and make a scene during disagreements, it's best to avoid the subject.

-- On the other hand, if you know your family member has different political views, but they are respectful of differences, you can broach the subject cautiously.
+- On the other hand, if you know your family member has different political views but respects differences, you can broach the subject cautiously.